der-spaete-jo/led-control/README.md

 ## 3.1 Hardware

-Use the image circuit.jpg to prepare the proper circuit.
+Use the image circuit.pdf to prepare the proper circuit.
 Double check it before plugging the jumper cables to your raspberry pi.

 ## 3.2 Software